 If contract is deemed a “rated order” certified for national defense use, the Seller shall follow all the requirements of the DPAS regulation (15 CFR Part 700).

 25. Counterfeit Work

 Seller has policies and procedures to identify potential Counterfeit Parts from suppliers.
 Seller shall immediately notify Buyer with the pertinent facts if Seller becomes aware or suspects that Counterfeit Parts may have been used in a product delivered to the Buyer.
 In the event that products delivered under this order constitutes or includes Counterfeit Parts, Seller shall, at its expense, promptly replace such Counterfeit Parts with genuine parts conforming to the requirements of this order.
 Notwithstanding any other provision in this order, Seller shall be liable for all costs relating to the removal and replacement of Counterfeit Parts.

 26. Code of Ethics

 Any improper business practices and personal conflicts of interest shall be directed to J.F.
-Taylor, Inc.’s Corporate Ethics Officer, Jeff Taylor, at
+Taylor, Inc.’s Corporate Ethics Officer, Tina Shade, at

 27. Applicable DFARS/FAR Clauses All Procurements: